secretstartups/handbook/hiring/greenhouse/index.html.md

 Any time a candidate is rejected, the Talent Acquisition Team will notify them, as they will not automatically be notified if we reject them.
 When clicking the reject button on a candidate, Greenhouse will open a pop up where you can choose the appropriate rejection reason, as well as a rejection email template.
 Feel free to adjust the template per the [guidelines in the handbook](/handbook/hiring/interviewing/#rejecting-candidates).
 You can also select a time delay to send out the rejection email.
 Finally, you are also able to start a new prospect process for a candidate when rejecting them, in the event you want to reach out to them again in the future.

+In Greenhouse, we have compiled a list of reasons for candidate declines or rejections that will allow us to continuously iterate on and improve our hiring process.
+Please choose your reasons thoughtfully with this goal in mind, and provide as much detail as possible in the notes--particularly when candidates have reached the offer stage.

-If you want to consider a candidate for the future, the best practice is to archive them with the reason "Future Interest"; however, you can also start a prospect process when rejecting them so they are including in a pool of future interest candidates for the role, or you can simply add a follow-up reminder for yourself, the recruiter, and/or the coordinator to reach out to the candidate in a certain amount of time.
+If you want to consider a candidate for the future, the best practice is to utilize candidate tags; however, you can also start a prospect process when rejecting them so they are including in a pool of future interest candidates for the role, or you can simply add a follow-up reminder for yourself, the recruiter, and/or the coordinator to reach out to the candidate in a certain amount of time.

 Please ensure that if candidates are rejected or remove themselves from the process that all further scheduled interviews are cancelled either through Greenhouse or through the Google Calendar "Interview Calendar" in order to remove the calendar event from Interviewers' calendars.
 Rejecting a candidate will not automatically remove the calendar event from an Interviewer's calendar.